Top 10 Convection Vaporizers for 2021!

 - The best flavor from any portable herb vaporizer.

 - Unique design and fun to use.

-- Able to use concentrates and herb very well.
+- Able to use concentrates and herbs very well.

 - Mediocre battery life